jwoglom/tconnectsync/README.md

 ```

-Move the `.env` file you created earlier into this folder, and run:
+Move the `.env` file you created earlier into the `tconnectsync` folder, and run:

 ```
 $ pipenv run tconnectsync --check-login
 ```